princy2127/trading_bot/README.md

 ## Technologies Used
 - Python
 - Logging module

-## How to Run

-1. Open terminal in project folder
-2. Run the following command:

-   python main.py

-3. Enter required inputs when prompted

 ## Note
 This is a simulated bot and does not place real trades.
 It is designed to demonstrate backend logic and structure.